rojo-rbx/rbx-dom/format/attributes.md

 - `u32` is an unsigned 32-bit integer
 - `f32` is a 32-bit floating point

 All numeric types are little endian and signed integers are stored using two's complement.
-All floats are stored according to IEEE-754 standard.
+All floats are stored according to the IEEE-754 standard.

 Unless otherwise noted, all structs in this document are assumed to be stored with their components in the sequence listed without any modification.
 That is, if a struct is listed as being composed of an `i32` and an `f32`, it can be assumed that it is stored as an `i32` followed by an `f32`.